MarouaneRag/FightYoutubeAddiction/README.md

 And enjoy your new **productive** life !

 You now have a competitive advantage.
-It's like you have mastered infinit discipline so much that nothing can ever distract you.
+It's like you have mastered infinit discipline so much that nothing can distract you.

 With a bit of CSS and element inspecting, you can also use this for facebook or any other source of distraction that you can't entirely block.